-However, by the 1930s motor traffic had overtaken the canals.
-By the 1960s, as the Surrey Docks had declined and the canal lapsed into polluted neglect, resulting in several child-drowning accidents.
+By the 1930s motor traffic had overtaken the canals, and by the 1960s, as the Surrey Docks declined, the canal lapsed into polluted neglect, resulting in several child-drowning accidents.
 In 1960, this ‘killer canal’ was drained and filled to the west of Wells Way, and there were few objections when the eastern section and the Peckham branch followed suit in the early 1970s.

 Listen to people’s memories of the final days of the canal here.